microsoft/machnet/README_WIN.md

 ## TODOs

 - Add asio as a submodule.
-- Get rid of asio and use boost.asio.
+- Or, get rid of asio and use boost.asio.
 - Add boost as a submodule.
 - In `src/include/arp.h`, `GetL2AddrWin`:
     - now uses ping to remote and windows arp cache to resolve remote physical address.
     - `mlx5` driver on Windows may have issue in handling ARP requests.
     - may use a better solution.
+- Only `apps/machnet`, `hello_world` and `msg_gen` are ported to Windows.
+- No tests/benchmarks/bindings have been updated.
+- `src/ext/machnet.c` is now `src/ext/machnet.cc`: may impact `bindings`.
+- Linux execution of this src has not been tested, may need minor changes.

 ## Possible Errors